petbrueck/sdg16_sursol_manual/readme.md

 -   <b>consent</b>
     The consent is obtained through a simple Yes/No question.
-You can also consider to obtain verbally recorded consent through the use of question type
+You can consider to obtain verbally recorded consent through the use of question type
     [Audio](https://docs.mysurvey.solutions/questionnaire-designer/questions/audio-question/)
     or written consent using the